pwr-wilgosz/terrain_editor/README.md

 * Twitter bootstrap for rails

-##Dokumentation
+##Documentation

-* All dokumentation is stored in folder "docs".
+* All documentation is stored in folder "docs".
 Made in Latex

 ## Running the project